-Selections are made via the menus and buttons or the left adjuster wheel of the steering wheel.
+Selections are made via the menus and buttons, the multifunction control of the Infotainment system or the left adjuster wheel of the steering wheel.

 Selecting with the Infotainment system buttons

 Select menu items via the menus and using the Infotainment system buttons.
 The OK button is used to select the highlighted item or confirm a command.